Nestled in the hills of St Saviours, Le Hechet is one of Guernsey's landmark farms belonging to Katherine and Julian Ogier.

 Having originally worked in finance when he returned to the island, Julian was keen to use his agricultural college qualifications and now with 80 cows across 300 vergees to manage, he admits he doesn't really have time to miss his desk job.

 The pair have modernised the farm including investing in a computerised milking shed and providing mattresses for the cow shed but whilst looking to diversify the farm, Julian spotted a commercial ice-cream maker in Farmer's Weekly magazine and before he knew it 'Le Hechet Farm Ice-Cream' was born.

-A family venture once again, Katherine's sisters Liz and Rachel manage the ice-cream side.
-They produce 200 litres every week on site using the milk from their own herds and now have a menu of 30 different flavours.
-The popular ice cream is supplied to local restaurants and hotels and at public events and fairs.
+A family venture once again, Katherine and her sister Rachel jointly manage the ice-cream side, producing a 200 litres every week from a menu of 30 flavours on site using Guernsey dairy.
+The popular ice cream is supplied to local restaurants and hotels and at public events and fayres.